BPASA

 Recovery of central rocket is good, using deployment bag and 7' chute.

+Main rocket only went up 448ft, due to a few engines not fired, weather cocking, and planned moderate impulse.
+Thrust at the pad was reduced 18% due to stage 1 motors not fired.
 The Nitro's ematches were held in place with Estes igniter plugs, usually I use tape.
 The plugs worked well for 5 of the Nitros, but one ematch was damaged by jamming in the plug, and that's the Nitro that stayed with the main rocket all the way back to the ground.

 Unfortunately, the onboard video camera shut off before the flight took off.